link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 ### Introduction

 Tennis is a time-honored game that can be dated back to the 11th century, played by all ages all around the world.
 When you think of tennis you think of the intense competition, the player’s personalities, and the feeling in the of your favorite team winning.
 What is not talked about however is the cleanup process, after an intense match there is a lot of preparation that goes into getting the next match ready.
 When consulting the customer, they explained that their current tennis ball collecting method was outdated and broken.
-The main objective of this Capstone Design is to make improvements to the current Tennis Ball Collector adding remote control capability and an accurate ball counter to help make the cleanup process more effective.
+The main objective of this Capstone Design is to make improvements to the current Tennis Ball Collector by adding remote control capability and an accurate ball counter to help make the cleanup process more effective.

 ### Formulating the Problem